Ice Age (franchise): Television

+Specials

 Ice Age: A Mammoth Christmas

 In the middle of decorating for the holiday season, Sid accidentally destroys Manny's favourite decorations.
 Sid, convinced by Manny that he is now on Santa's naughty list, takes off with Crash, Eddie and Peaches for the North Pole to get back on the Santa's good side.
 When on the North Pole, Sid and his crew accidentally destroy Santa's Workshop.
 When Manny, Ellie and Diego, worried over Peaches's safety, arrive at the North Pole, they must come together and save Christmas.

 Ice Age: The Great Egg-Scapade

 The special centers on a harried prehistoric bird mom who entrusts her precious, soon-to-hatch egg to Sid.
 When she recommends him to her neighbors—a condor mother, Cholly Bear and Gladys Glypto—business booms at his new egg-sitting service.

-However, dastardly pirate bunny Squint, who is seeking revenge on the herd, steals, camouflages and hides all the eggs.
+Dastardly pirate bunny Squint, who is seeking revenge on the herd, steals, camouflages and hides all the eggs.
 Once again, with Squint's twin brother, Clint, assisting, Manny, Diego and the rest of the gang come to the rescue and take off on a daring mission that turns into the world's first Easter egg hunt.

+Series

 Ice Age: Scrat Tales

-On May 4, 2021, it was rumored that a short series produced by Blue Sky Studios known as Scrat Tales would be coming to Disney+.
+In May 2021, it was rumored that a short series produced by Blue Sky Studios known as Scrat Tales would be coming to Disney+.
 The series would follow the titular Scrat, who discovers that he has a son.
 Footage of the series was later leaked onto YouTube, with former Blue Sky animators revealing that the series would be coming to Disney+ in 2022 after The Ice Age Adventures of Buck Wild.
-A plush for the character of Scrat's son was also unveiled via Just Play Products’ website, with the second image featuring a blue tag containing the logo for Scrat Tales, although the listing was retitled under The Ice Age Adventures of Buck Wild to promote the new film.
+A plush for the character of Scrat's son was unveiled via Just Play Products’ website, with the second image featuring a blue tag containing the logo for Scrat Tales, although the listing was retitled under The Ice Age Adventures of Buck Wild to promote the new film.

-The series was released as a Disney+ original series on April 13, 2022.
-The soundtrack album for the show was released on March 25, 2022 by Hollywood Records.
+The series was released as a Disney+ original series in April 2022.
+The soundtrack album for the show was released in March 2022 by Hollywood Records.
 Music for the series is composed by Batu Sener and End Titles music is provided by John Powell.